sivalabs/sivalabs-hugo/content/posts/2024/2024-03-15-spring-ai-rag-using-embedding-models-vector-databases.md

         var systemMessage = systemPromptTemplate.createMessage(
                 Map.of("information", information));

-        // Using BeanOutputParser to parse the response into an instance of Person. var outputParser = new BeanOutputParser<>(Person.class);
+        // Using BeanOutputConverter to parse the response into an instance of Person. var outputConverter = new BeanOutputConverter<>(Person.class);

         // Constructing the userMessage to ask the AI model to tell about the person.
         PromptTemplate userMessagePromptTemplate = new PromptTemplate("""